-If all three aspects come together in favourable ways, there is a "window of opportunity" for policy change.
+If all three aspects come together favourably, there is a "window of opportunity" for policy change.
 Particularly in the cases of disaster and states of emergency, there is generally higher interest and urgency for finding solutions.
-These are important opportunities to include EbA aspects.
+These are important opportunities to include EbA aspects into practice.
 Entry points may occur at all levels of government, and can imply different levels of governance, or collaboration with the private sector.
-In general, entry points for mainstreaming may be found in16:
+In general, entry points for mainstreaming may be found in 16: